minjong-ha/minjong-ha.github.io/docs/_posts/2022-11-29-python-unittest-with-dbus.markdown

 ```

 Above content represents the .xml.
+".xml" file is used in external application who wants to connect to dbus interface.
 We can see there are three components: method, signal, and property.
+External application can figure out the methods, signals, properties that dbus interface provides.

 After register default dbus information for dbus daemon, it is time to implement an application who is connected to this dbus.
 Following represents the requirements for python (dbus-next).

 ```python
 import asyncio